FAQs

 ICOM is internationally renowned for its philosophical and practical application of the Stems and Branches theory, taught alongside Five Element theory and TCM.
 This theory allows you to go into much greater depth and breadth than that given by conventional acupuncture approaches and is unique to ICOM.

-Since the pandemic we have refined our online Open Days to give you a really broad overview of the course and a good feel for what it’s like to study with us.
-These Open Days are held regularly throughout the year via Zoom.
 You’ll get to watch a live Acupuncture treatment, chat to students and staff and listen to a comprehensive presentation from the Principal.
 Book your place and you’ll be sent the link to join the Zoom meeting a day or two before the event.

-In the flipped classroom, the traditional method of teaching is reversed and materials which would previously have been delivered in the classroom during lectures are now distributed in the form of podcasts, lecture notes and journal articles and absorbed by students prior to the lecture.
-Activities which would once have been carried out as homework, now take place in the lecture and the student’s understanding of the subject is further deepened during these sessions through group activities and problem solving.
+In the flipped classroom, the traditional method of teaching is reversed and materials which would previously have been delivered in the classroom during lectures are now distributed in the form of podcasts, lecture notes and journal articles and are absorbed by students prior to the lecture.

 Because the learning has already taken place when students join the lecture, there is now far more space and time during the class for a more learner-centred approach.
 The teacher is better able to fill gaps in the students’ knowledge and clarify elements of the previously absorbed materials.

 Our academic year currently runs from October to June, with holiday breaks at Christmas, Easter and over the summer.
+We follow the West Sussex County Council school term times.

 Assessments take place throughout the year.
 These comprise both summative tasks (where the marks count towards the final module assessment) and formative tasks (where the marks are not counted but the assessment is designed to help you review your performance).
-Assessment tasks include weekly tests, termly tests (both practical and theoretical), projects, presentations, and also final year written and/or practical examinations.

-This is a dissertation, of 5000 words, and represents the culmination of your learning throughout the course.
-It is essentially the opportunity for you to research an area of acupuncture that is of particular interest to you, suitable for possible publication in a relevant journal.
+This is a dissertation of 5000 words and represents the culmination of your learning throughout the course.
+It is essentially the opportunity for you to research an area of Acupuncture that is of particular interest to you, suitable for possible publication in a relevant journal.
 It shows us that you are able to undertake a short study and apply the skills that you have developed through your learning journey.

 Not at all.
 At ICOM we have an extremely busy on-site Acupuncture Clinic with a wide range of patients and at the beginning of the academic year you will be allocated all of your clinic days.
 We find your patients for you so you can concentrate on studying and not on finding your next patient.